How to Become a Family Medicine Physicians in Kansas

 Obtain Kansas licensure or certification

 Kansas may require specific licensing or professional certification for family medicine physicianss.
-Requirements vary by state — contact the Kansas Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Kansas Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Kansas

-Kansas employs 140 family medicine physicians.
+Kansas employs 210 family medicine physicians.
+The highest concentrations are in Lawrence.

 Family Medicine Physicians salary range in Kansas